madmachineio/docs/docs/tutorials/general/getting-started/read-analog-input.md

 ---
 title: Read analog input
 description: You will connect a potentiometer to your board and read analog input values.
-The value will be printed on the serial monitor.
+Then you view them on the serial monitor.
 ---

 # Read analog input

 So far, you've learned about digital signals.
 In this example, let's try analog signals.
-You'll use a potentiometer to get different results.
+You'll turn a potentiometer to change the input.
+Your board reads its value and shows them on the serial monitor.

 ## What you need